 Finding yourself in stressful situations on a regular basis is one big cause of acid reflux which many people overlook.

 Some people think that there is no relation at all, but in reality it’s very relevant.

 - When stressed, we can suffer nervous reactions which alter the workings of certain bodily processes which take place in the digestive tube, thus causing difficulties with digestion.

 - We also experience an increase in the secretion of stimulants like adrenaline, which is associated with a higher secretion of stomach acids.

 Read more: Understand the Negative Effects of Stress

 If you drink too much alcohol it can irritate the stomach lining and, as well as reflux, can cause other uncomfortable symptoms.

 The toxins in alcohol are difficult to digest and they block the function of the valve which stops stomach acids rising up towards the mouth.

 Do you feel a strong burning sensation in your abdomen and throat?
-If you often complain of this problem, follow all of these tips to keep it under control.
+If you often complain of this problem, then follow all of these tips to keep it under control.

-If the symptoms persist, or appear without reason, consult a doctor to make sure that it isn’t caused by something more serious.
+If the symptoms persist, or appear without reason, then consult a doctor to make sure that it isn’t caused by something more serious.